email: tony@lathes.co.uk

 Manufacturers and Brands

 Should any reader have a lathe from those below marked with the maker's name shown in red, the writer would be pleased to hear from you.
-Perhaps an example of each will, in the fullness of time, be found
+Perhaps an example of each will, eventually, be found

 Genuinely high-quality Watchmakers' lathes were manufactured and branded by, amongst others: